Sea Launch venture

 A rocket ship blasting off from the middle of the ocean into the vastness of space might look like a scene from a James Bond movie or a bizarre sci-fi thriller.
-Yet, in 1990s, serious people within aerospace industry found the idea pragmatic enough to turn into a business venture.
-However, the concept of reaching orbit from a floating launch pad goes all the way back to the dawn of the Space Age.
+Yet, in 1990s, serious people within the aerospace industry found the idea pragmatic enough to turn it into a business venture.
+Interestingly, the concept of reaching orbit from a floating launch pad goes all the way back to the dawn of the Space Age.

 Roots of the program

 One of the earliest studies of a sea-based launch site was pioneered by the US Navy's Bureau of Ships around 1963.
 It considered a 17,700-ton, 565-feet vessel, capable of carrying up to three space launchers.
 Erected on the edge of the ship's stern, the rockets would lift off vertically, carrying satellites to a geostationary orbit.
 The main rationale for building a space-launching ship was its ability to be deployed in the equatorial regions of the Earth, where access to the geostationary orbit would be more energy efficient and cheaper compared to missions originating from Cape Canaveral.
 (263)